simonnagel/VRED-VR/readme.md

 ### Before you start:
-Please copy all the files named VRControllerXXX.osb to your user\Documents\Autodesk\Automotive\VRED folder
+To have a customized VR Controller, please copy all the files named VRControllerXXX.osb to your user\Documents\Autodesk\Automotive\VRED folder
 ![](VRED-VR-ScreenshotOsbFiles.png)

 <br>